LogicMonitor seeks to disrupt AI landscape with $800M strategic investment at $2.4B valuation to revolutionize data centers.

 In traditional networks, the control plane is physically separate from the data plane.
 This means that the traffic flow is dictated by the hardware, which can be inflexible and difficult to change.
 In an SDN, the control plane is implemented in software, giving it more flexibility.

-This separation of duties can make it easier to manage complex networks, because you can change the configuration of the network without having to physically reconfigure the devices.
+This separation of duties can make it easier to manage complex networks because you can change the configuration of the network without having to physically reconfigure the devices.
 It also makes it possible to dynamically adjust traffic flow according to changing needs.

 SDN controllers use protocols like OpenFlow to communicate with devices in the network.
 Using these protocols allows SDN to centrally control the flow of traffic, making it possible to implement policies that can optimize performance or reduce costs.

 SDN is still a relatively new technology, and there are a number of different approaches to implementing it.
-But the basic idea is to use software to make networks more flexible and easier to manage.
+However, the basic idea is to use software to make networks more flexible and easier to manage.

-Why Is Cisco ACI Important?
-Cisco ACI Benefits
+Why is Cisco ACI important?
+Cisco ACI benefits

 Cisco ACI is a software-defined networking (SDN) technology that enables virtualization of the network infrastructure.
 Cisco ACI offers a number of benefits, including improved agility, reduced complexity, and enhanced security.